-EBA's Redirection project in the state of Florida is an example of how utilizing EBPs vs. out-of-home placement saves taxpayer dollars.
+An example of how EBP's can turn lives around and save taxpayer dollars, is EBA's Redirection project in the state of Florida.
+This project, funded from 2004-2013, is an example of how utilizing EBPs vs. out-of-home placement is a more efficient and effective way to address juvenile delinquency issues.
 This chart outlines the savings.

 EBA only works with gold-standard, evidence-based programs because they: